| technology | system admin - David Zomaya

 Linux File Permission: uid vs gid

 The uid (user identifier) and gid (group identifier) are important fundamental concepts for Linux system administration.
+With that being said, it is critical to understand them before achieving a Linux certification.
 Understanding how uid and gid affect file permissions and how programs run can make you a better exam taker, administrator, or security pro.

 Here, we'll take a quick look at what the uid and gid are, how to display them, and how they can help you better understand Linux file permissions.